TheHannuAWS/AWS-Immersion-Day/Lab1/README.md

   Example Output:<br>
   ![get svc](images/k8s-get-svc.png)

-* Optional: Verify EKS cluster configuration with AWS CLI
+* Verify EKS cluster configuration with AWS CLI
   ````
   aws eks describe-cluster --name=$(aws eks list-clusters --output text --query clusters)
   ````

-## 4. Create self-managed Multus ready Node Group(NG) for EKS
+## 5. Create self-managed Multus ready Node Group(NG) for EKS
 Create S3 bucket to store Lambda function:<br>

 ![S3](images/S3.png)

 ### Open AWS S3 service and create new S3 bucket (folder/directory) with *"Create bucket"* - orange button
   * Use "US West (Oregon) us-west-2" as AWS Region
  * Bucket name must be globally unique as example *\<your name\>-\<accountid\>-immersion* ALL small letters.
-You can get Account ID from top corner of AWS console or AWS CLI in CloudShell
+You can get AWS Account ID from top corner of AWS console or AWS CLI in CloudShell
      ````
      aws sts get-caller-identity --output text --query Account
      ````
  * Write bucket name down - you will need it later
  * Leave other settings as defaults - and select "Create Bucket" in bottom of page
  * Click the bucket name you just created and drag & drop "lambda_function.zip" file there (which you can find from Lab1/template directory of this GitHub).
 Next, click *"Upload"*
    * Validate that you have "lambda_function.zip" file in your S3 bucket